rreddy404/rreddy404.github.io/_posts/2025-09-01-UnderstandingTreatmentGroups.md

 These two concepts are often confused but serve different purposes:

-- **Blocking** → Controlling for certain variables so you can compare responses between groups.
+- **Blocking**: Controlling for certain variables so you can compare responses between groups.
   *Example:* Measuring how different age categories respond to the same treatment.

-- **Targeting** → Designing the treatment specifically for one group and ignoring others.
+- **Targeting**: Designing the treatment specifically for one group and ignoring others.
   *Example:* Focusing only on 18–35‑year‑olds and treating responses from other ages as a bonus, not a priority.

 ---